flyck/Flyck/README.md

 I am a cloud-native full-stack developer based in Germany.

-I believe building is greater than maintaining.
+I believe building to be greater than maintaining.

 #### Key facts: